 - High Volume Performance Management: 5G requires real-time analytics for time sensitive Performance Management (PM) data delivered at frequent intervals (less than one minute) from a large number of edge locations.
 This analytics data is used to drive network and customer experience optimization.
 Until 4G, optimization algorithms have resided in network elements; ONAP will change that by absorbing these algorithms to unburden xNFs.
-This analytics capability will ultimately lead to Al/ML based algorithms that will fully automate the network. - Bulk Analytics: 5G also requires batch processing of bulk PM data delivered less frequently (say every 5-15 minutes) for optimization purposes.
-A PM dictionary is used to standardize vendor provided bulk PM data. - Homing: ONAP will find the best edge location for a given workload.
-Workloads include VNFs, edge analytics, and possibly edge computing (MEC4) applications.
+This analytics capability will ultimately lead to AI/ML based algorithms that will fully automate the network. - Bulk Analytics: 5G also requires batch processing of bulk PM data delivered less frequently (say every 5-15 minutes) for optimization purposes.
+A PM dictionary is used to standardize vendor provided bulk PM data. - Standard Defined VES: A new stndDefined VNF Event Stream (VES) event is now supported.
+This new VES event domain allows ONAP to support additional standards based messages including those beyond 5G. - Homing: ONAP will find the best edge location for a given workload.
+Workloads include VNFs, edge analytics, and possibly edge computing (MEC) applications.
 Homing includes considerations such as Physical Cell ID (PCI), Automate Neighbor Relations (ANR), Fault Management(FM)/PM data and RF optimization.
 ONAP also allows homing policies based on hardware platform awareness. - Scaling & Healing: With the sheer increase in edge locations, it becomes important to automatically scale-in/out Centralized Units (CU) and other VNFs to provide a balanced network with the right amount of capacity.
-Self-healing goes hand-in-hand with scaling. - Edge Automation: For all of the above reasons, it is critical to onboard and register edge compute locations with ease. - Self-Organizing Networks (SON): SON includes self-configuration, self-optimization and selfhealing; ONAP has developed a PCI (Physical Channel Identifier) collision and resolution solution as a SON microservice, with other analytic functions to come. - SDN Controller Enhancements: To enable radio optimizations, a number of RAN specific enhancements are required around RAN information model, Policy interface, config/op databases.
+Self-healing goes hand-in-hand with scaling. - Edge Automation: For all of the above reasons, it is critical to onboard and register edge compute locations with ease. - Self-Organizing Networks (SON): SON includes self-configuration, self-optimization and selfhealing; ONAP has developed a PCI (Physical Channel Identifier) collision and resolution solution as a SON microservice, with other analytic functions to come.
+The blueprint also includes initial use of ML to provide PCI optimization inputs. - SDN Controller Enhancements: To enable radio optimizations, a number of RAN specific enhancements are required around RAN information model, Policy interface, config/op databases.